pranabdas/rust/README.md

 ## Misc
 Clean up all the main files in the project:

-Waring: first run the command without `-delete` flag. `.git` directory might contain important files with name `main` as well.
+⚠️ Warning: first run the command without `-delete` flag. `.git` directory might contain important files with name `main` as well.
 Make sure you do not run this command with `-delete` in the root of project directory.